yuanbei/Nars-Wiki/Budget-Value.md

 ### Background

-OpenNARS uses "BAG" data structure that on abstract level can be viewed as priority queue with probabilistic behavior of _get()_ operation.
-Such  data structureis used to store most of the information present during system runtime.
+OpenNARS uses "BAG" data structure that on abstract level can be viewed as priority queue with probabilistic behavior of _get()_ operation, that is an item is removed from the queue with some probability.
+Such  data structure is used to store most of the information present during system's run-time, including _tasks_, _term links_ and _concepts_

+*** Task

+*** Concept

+*** Term link

 ### Description of Budget Value